 Concerned about having genital warts caused by the low risk types of HPV?
 Add the optional Full Genotyping to your HPV test.
 Read more about genital warts and low risk HPV in the Resource section.
 You can also read more about the High Risk types of HPV in our Resource Section.

 What happens if your test is positive?

-It is important to identify a persistent HPV infection and visit a healthcare provider for a thorough exam to ensure the abnormalities that HPV can cause have not already occurred.
+It is important to identify a persistent (detected twice within a year) HPV infection and visit a healthcare provider for a thorough exam to ensure the abnormalities that HPV can cause have not already occurred.

-If you smoke and are positive for HPV: The negative, cancer-causing effects of an HPV infection in any body site may be enhanced.
+If you smoke and are positive for HPV: The cancer-causing effects of an HPV infection at any body site may be enhanced.

 Read More (Testing Negative)